zerocracy/farm/README.md

     setting `/setup/pmo` to `true` will make sure that dispatching happens with a PMO project, not a regular one.

+More details you can find in the Javadoc section of `BundlesTest`.

 ## Radars

 There are a number of entry points, where users can communicate with our